Alternian

 They (sg.) drank your [troll equivalent of] coffee.

-The word for "what", amir, conjugates irregularly, inflecting with the first vowel instead of the last.
+The word for "who", amir, conjugates irregularly, inflecting with the first vowel instead of the last.

 Naxa tu kirmari imir?